Preschool Class Overview

 A mixed-age classroom.

 Our classes are all mixed age (3-5 years).
-Studies show that a mixed age approach stimulates development, improves academic and social skills and increases leadership, especially among the older kids.
-We see this first hand in every class.
-In their first year, a child will look to the older kids for “direction,” and they learn behaviors and take social cues by observing kids older than they are. in their second year, they have the opportunity to come back and be a leader, guiding the new, younger kids.
-This not only builds their leadership skills but also gives them a strong sense of confidence.
+Studies show that a mixed age approach stimulates development, improves academic and social skills and increases leadership.
+We see this first-hand in every class.
+In their first year, a child will learn behaviors and take social cues by observing older children. in their second year, they have the opportunity to be a leader, guiding the younger children.
+This not only builds their leadership skills but also gives them confidence.

 Documenting progress